FarahJamal/reading-notes/README.md

 - [ ] incompleted!.

 # github pages.
- you can simply doing this using
+ you can simply doing this:

+ * Go to the Settings top tab (and default Options left tab),
+ * scroll down to Github Pages
+ *  update the Source to using the /docs folder:

 ![](https://octodex.github.com/images/labtocat.png)